Xaristrike/TheSatiricalScrollNewsletter/README.md

 ## DISCLAIMER

-[...]

-### All our news headlines and news content is AI generated and does not reflect the real view of any individuals and events.
+### All our news headlines and news content is fake and does not reflect the real view of any individuals and events in the world.